 Some people accuse us of having a “works-based gospel.”
 It’s easy to assume this, because Latter-day Saints have a lot of work to do.
 Except for our highest leaders, we have no paid clergy, so we all have “callings” or work to do in the Church.
 We also engage in a great deal of community service.
 So we are busy.
 As is typical of women, our “sisters” feel like they are never doing enough.
 Our leaders constantly caution us about this and bring to our minds and hearts that we can’t work our way to heaven.

 Some friends of other faiths think the Book of Mormon says that we are saved by grace “after all we can do,” but they are misreading the message of the Book of Mormon, which says, “For we labor diligently to write, to persuade our children, and also our brethren, to believe in Christ, and to be reconciled to God; for we know that it is by grace that we are saved, after all we can do.”
-But this verse is referring to do all we can do to KNOW that we are saved by grace, not that we are saved after we work really hard.
+But this verse is saying that we can never work our way to heaven.
+Even after all we can do, we are saved by grace.
 Note this Book of Mormon verse: “…for the Spirit is the same, yesterday, today, and forever.
 And the way is prepared from the fall of man, and salvation is free.”

 In the video, we’ve tried to explain the difference between salvation and exaltation, which is salvation into the highest kingdom of heaven.
 This kingdom is unattainable without sincere repentance and the desire to live a consecrated life, including participating in eternally justified ordinances.
 The Church really doesn’t concentrate on salvation, but exaltation, and sets the standard high for all members because of that focus.